D4v1nc1-bot/accunoxAssesment/README.md

 # accunoxAssesment

 Application Integration Test
-For this assignment, we create an integration test for a simple frontend-backend application using Selenium WebDriver in Java to test interaction with the frontend and backend services.
+For this assignment, I create an integration test script for a simple frontend-backend application using Selenium WebDriver in Java to test interaction with the frontend and backend services.

 Prerequisites:-
 Make sure to have the below installed before running the tests: